ntselepidis/FinalProjectRepo.jl/docs/part2.md

 To solve the above equations, we follow the steps described below:

-**Step 1:** Given omega solve for psi using a linear system solver.
+**Step 1:** Given the vorticity omega solve for the streamfunction psi using a linear system solver.
 In our case, we choose to use geometric Multigrid.

 <p align="center">
   <img src="./figs-part2/6_stream_solve.png" />
 </p>

-**Step 2:** Compute the velocity components v_x and v_y, as follows:
+**Step 2:** From the streamfunction, compute the velocity components v_x and v_y, as follows:

 <p align="center">
   <img src="./figs-part2/7_compute_velocity.png" />